rithmschool/intermediate_javascript_exercises/canvas_exercise/shapes_game/readme.md

 If you press the wrong arrow for a shape, your score will be subtracted by 1 point.
 If you press the correct arrow, your score will be increased by 1 point.

-The goal of the game is to get the most points in 30 seconds.
+The goal of the game is to get the most points in 30 seconds!

 Here is a demo of the game: